netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "schedule-status" and "schedule-status-with-name" groupings ({{sche-status-tree}}) define common parameters for scheduling management/status exposure.
-The "schedule-status-with-name" grouping has the same structure as "schedule-status" but with an additional paramter to identify a schedule "schedule-id".
+The "schedule-status-with-name" grouping has the same structure as "schedule-status" but with an additional parameter to identify a schedule "schedule-id".
 Both structures are defined in the module to allow for better modularity and flexibility.

 ~~~~